Where are the most beautiful places in Ireland? There are so many!

 The neighborhoods throughout Cobh are full of colored houses, making them some of the most beautiful in Ireland.

-Spend the rest of your time strolling around and enjoying the charm of this quaint town.
 Half a day is plenty to see what Cobh has to offer and you can easily hop over to it from Cork.

 If you’re staying in Cork, you can make a quick drive over on your own, or join a day tour including a trip to Blarney Castle.